-Mountain trekking is good for the soul!
-We love spending time in nature, we know you do too.
-Between the valleys, plateaus, and mountain peaks, in Summer and Winter, there’s a so much to enjoy.
-However, the serenity, beauty, and views can take drastic and dangerous turn, after all, mother nature is unpredictable at times.
+Between the valleys, plateaus, and mountain peaks, in Summer or Winter, there's lot's to enjoy.
+However, the serenity, beauty, and views come with safety considerations, too; after all, mother nature is unpredictable at times.
 SO make sure you're ready for everything when mountain trekking.

 Though some of these tips may seem obvious, have a good ol’ read through of all the tips to refresh your memory or learn a few new hints and tips.
 That way you can take everything you know and have learnt back to your trekking buddies.
 Now you can ensure a safe and awesome trip to the mountains.